-Opsins have already been designed that are sensitive to this NIR range of light, which cannot only penetrate tissues deeper, but also be more easily focused.
-So interestingly there are two approaches to being able to accurately address what neurons you’d like to address — firstly by targeting the genetic specificity of cell types, you can select which neurons receive will become sensitive to what light, and secondly by precisely focusing light, using digital holography techniques.
+Opsins have already been designed that are sensitive to this NIR range of light, which can not only penetrate tissues deeper, but also be more easily focused.
+So two approaches to being able to accurately address what neurons you’d like to address are by targeting the genetic specificity of cell types selecting which neurons will become sensitive to what light, and secondly by precisely focusing light, using digital holography techniques.

 Combining light and sound for a better fMRI

-The key breakthrough is in using reverse holography to reconstruct light from a point source, even reversing the scattering that occurs as the light bounces off particles on its way through the human brain and skull.
+The key breakthrough is in using reverse holography to reconstruct light from a point source, and then reversing the scattering that occurs as the light bounces off particles on its way through the human brain and skull.
 Normally this scattered light would just be treated as noise, and so the signal would decrease exponentially with depth, as tissue scatters an order of magnitude more than it absorbs.
 As scattering is a deterministic process, it is reversible through a technique called optical phase conjugation (also being worked on here).
 Thanks to the relentless advancements in screen and camera manufacturing, it’s a lot easier to bring this level of manipulation of light into affordable and wearable devices, together with advancements made in micro-machined ultrasonic transducers.

-The challenge here is that one would have to both send light to a specific point of interest into the brain, before then reconstructing the light reflected back from that point.
-The workaround, and where sound comes in, is to non-discriminately pulse light of a certain wavelength into the brain and then use focused ultrasound on the point of interest, causing the light reflected from this point to be color-shifted to a slightly shorter wavelength.
+In this approach, light is sent into the brain, and ultrasound is focused on a point of interest, causing the light returned from this point to be color-shifted to a slightly shorter wavelength.
 By then providing a reference beam of the same shorter wavelength, a hologram pattern can be constructed from the light coming from this point.
 With a multi-layered CMOS allowing fast data processing, the light wavefront can be reconstructed from the hologram pattern.
 (The order here is actually reversed — as sound travels slower, the ultrasound has to be sent out first, to arrive at the destination at the same time as the light pulse)

-Earlier on I wrote off fMRI based methods due to the fact that they can only take indirect measurement of regions of neuron activity.
-But if this technology is able to achieve the resolutions theorized, it could unlock the ability to extract extremely detailed insights into brain activity.
-(The founder, Mary Lou Jepsen, commonly cites some work done to map fMRI activity to what someone is viewing, to inspire imagined possibilities of what can be done with even finer resolution ‘wearable fMRI’s’) And as far as write-access to the brain, Mary Lou mentions that the high power focused ultrasound used to shift the light wavelength, can also be used to activate precise regions of the brain.
+Earlier on I wrote off fMRI or fNIRS methods due to the fact that they can only take indirect measurement of the hemodynamic response of neuron activity.
+But if or when this technology is able to achieve the resolutions theorized, it could unlock the ability to extract extremely detailed insights into brain activity.
+(The founder, Mary Lou Jepsen, commonly cites some work done to map fMRI activity to what someone is viewing, to inspire imagined possibilities of what can be done with even finer resolution ‘wearable fMRI’s’) And as far as write-access to the brain, Mary Lou mentions that the high power focused ultrasound used to shift the light wavelength can also be used to activate precise regions of the brain.